ngna3007/ArtChain-Project/README.md

+Our web deployed on Vercel is frontend only.
+Due to the limit budget, we cannot deploy the AI API on render: https://art-chain-ai-delta.vercel.app/

+Project from student team of Swinburne Universiy:
+- Nguyen Ngoc Anh
+- Nguyen Thien Phuoc
+- Le Hoang Long
+- Huynh Hoang Minh

 # ArtChain-Chatbot Setup Guide

 Welcome to the ArtChain-Chatbot setup guide!
 This document will walk you through the installation and configuration of the necessary dependencies to get the project up and running.